“Never put off until tomorrow what you can do today.”

 In my combination of neck, back, and foot pain I decided to just buy myself a pair of classic Kristin Uggs from eBay for $80 instead of waiting for a better deal.
 It’s not a bad deal.
 They’re $150 retail price and those boots are my new shoes for the year.
 I generally limit myself to 1 pair of new shoes a year.
 Because I choose to only get one pair of shoes a year, I shoot for practicality and quality.

 See?
-Frugality is fun; with limitation brings creativity.
+Frugality is fun; with limitations brings creativity.

 These winter Uggs are like normal Uggs but they’re sturdier, weather-resistance, and has a thicker heel perfect for Seattle splash puddles during rain.